-2 2022-2023 Groundwater Monitoring Results
+2 2023-2024 Groundwater Monitoring Results

-During the reporting period (24 September 2022 - 23 September 2023) seven Environmental Monitoring Bores (ENVMB001 - ENVMB006 and ENVMB008) had water levels were measured on a monthly basis, with water quality samples collected quarterly.
+During the reporting period (24 September 2023 - 23 September 2024) seven Environmental Monitoring Bores (ENVMB) (ENVMB001 to ENVMB006 and ENVMB008) had water levels recorded monthly, with water quality samples analysed quarterly.

-Groundwater monitoring of the ENV series monitoring bores has been undertaken since prior to TSF construction and used to establish baseline groundwater conditions with subsequent annual reporting to DWER under MS839.
-Locations of the ENV series bores are shown in Figure 1.
+Groundwater monitoring of the ENV series monitoring bores has been undertaken since prior to the Tailings Storage Facility (TSF) construction and used to establish baseline groundwater conditions with subsequent annual reporting to the Department of Water and Environmental Regulations (DWER) under MS839.
+Locations of the ENVMB series are shown in Figure 1.